VonHeikemen/nvim-lsp-sans-plugins/README.md

 ## Files you might find interesting

-* [lsp.client](https://github.com/VonHeikemen/nvim-lsp-sans-plugins/blob/main/lua/lsp/client.lua): Here you can find the "core" functions to start the client and attach it to a buffer.

-* [lsp.configs.shared](https://github.com/VonHeikemen/nvim-lsp-sans-plugins/blob/main/lua/lsp/configs/shared.lua): Used to build the configuration for a language servers.
+* [lsp.config](https://github.com/VonHeikemen/nvim-lsp-sans-plugins/blob/main/lua/lsp/config.lua): Is used to build the configuration for a language server.
 Here you can find initialization hooks, clean up hooks, capabilities.
 All the boilerplate necessary to reuse a language server instance in a project.

-* [lsp](https://github.com/VonHeikemen/nvim-lsp-sans-plugins/blob/main/lua/lsp/init.lua): `init.lua` in the lsp folder contains some custimizations to diagnostics.
+* [lsp](https://github.com/VonHeikemen/nvim-lsp-sans-plugins/blob/main/lua/lsp/init.lua): `init.lua` in the lsp folder, contains some custimizations to diagnostics and the functions to start a language server in proper way.

 * [user.sessions](https://github.com/VonHeikemen/nvim-lsp-sans-plugins/blob/main/lua/user/sessions.lua): As a bonus I've added some helper to make it easier to manage sessions.